justLxy/Watermark/js/README.md

 This example consists of a simple HTML file, `index.html` that loads two JavaScript files:

-- [`tm_watermark.js`](https://github.com/adobe/trustmark/blob/main/js/tm_watermark.js), the core module that handles watermark detection and decoding and defines key functions for processing images and extracting watermark data. `TRUSTMARK_VARIANT` specifies the TrustMark model variant.
+- [`tm_watermark.js`](https://github.com/adobe/trustmark/blob/main/js/tm_watermark.js), the core module that handles watermark detection and decoding and defines key functions for processing images and extracting watermark data.
+The `modelConfigs` array specifies parameters such as the TrustMark model variant.
+As provided, the code checks for both Q and P variants.
 - [`tm_datalayer.js`](https://github.com/adobe/trustmark/blob/main/js/tm_datalayer.js) handles data decoding and schema-specific processing.
 It also implements error correction and interpretation of binary watermark data.

 If GPU compute is available (if you're using Google Chrome, check `chrome://gpu`), then the code will automatically use WebGPU to process the ONNX models.
 If you use WebGPU it will only run in a secure context, which means on localhost or an HTTPS link.
 You can start a local HTTPS server by running the `server.py` script and a suitable OpenSSL certificate in `server.pem`.